AOSC-Tracking/bigsh0t/README.md

 ### Rectilinear to Equirectangular

 Converts a rectilinear (a normal-looking) image to an equirectangular image.
-Use this to place "normal" footage in a 360 movie.
+Use this together with **Transform 360** to place "normal" footage in a 360 movie.

 #### Parameters